iRon7/ObjectGraphTools/Docs/ConvertTo-Expression.md

 The object can be stored in a variable, (.psd1) file or any other common storage for later use or to be ported to another system.

-expressions might be restored to an object using the native Invoke-Expression cmdlet:
+expressions might be restored to an object using the native [`Invoke-Expression`](https://go.microsoft.com/fwlink/?LinkID=2097030) cmdlet:

 ```PowerShell
 $Object = Invoke-Expression ($Object | ConvertTo-Expression)
 ```

-Or using the [PSNode Object Parser][1] (*under construction*).
+> [!Warning]
+> Take reasonable precautions when using the Invoke-Expression cmdlet in scripts.
+When using `Invoke-Expression`
+> to run a command that the user enters, verify that the command is safe to run before running it.
+> In general, it is best to restore your objects using [`ConvertFrom-Expression`](https://github.com/iRon7/ObjectGraphTools/blob/main/Docs/ConvertFrom-Expression.md).

 > [!Note]
-> Some object types can not be constructed from a a simple serialized expression
+> Some object types can not be reconstructed from a simple serialized expression.

-## Parameter
+## Parameters

 ### <a id="-inputobject">**`-InputObject <Object>`**</a>